 Learning Blocks continues to offer individual and small group learning programs, as well as a number of new and exciting innovations, including the School Readiness Toolkits, online parent courses, a blog filled with tips and tools and more resources to assist parents in engaging and educating their children.

-“Everything we do is based on research and aims to build confidence in children and relieve the overwhelming feeling that parents and children commonly experience when starting school or falling behind at school.” – Kirsty
+“Everything we do aims to build confidence in children and relieve the overwhelming feeling that parents and children commonly experience when starting school or falling behind at school.” – Kirsty

 Our teachers are fully-qualified, experienced and passionate.